Moir\'e magnetism in a bilayer Ising model: Methods

 which also gives us a relationship between the two parameters.
 As $a\rightarrow1$ or $\phi\rightarrow0$, the moiré unit cell size grows.

 The model Hamiltonian is given by

-The first term is a ferromagnetic nearest-neighbor Ising interaction, acting only between spins in the same layer.
+where first term is a ferromagnetic nearest-neighbor ($\bracket{ij}$) Ising interaction, acting only between spins in the same layer.
 The strength of this interaction is set to $J=1$, with energies measured in units of $J$.
-The interlayer coupling strength $J'$ is an additional control parameter.
+The interlayer coupling strength $J'$ is an additional control parameter. $\mathcal{N}\left[ij\right]$ denotes that spins on sites $i,j$ are in the same ``neighborhood'', defined such that the projected distance between the two spins $|\mathbf{r}_{ij}| \equiv |\mathbf{r}_i-\mathbf{r}_j| \le r_c$ for $\mathbf{r}_i$, $\mathbf{r}_j$ the coordinates of the spins. $r_c$ controls the interlayer connectivity and range of the interaction, and in this work we set $r_c = \sqrt{2}$ to keep this exchange local.
 The interlayer coupling function $\Phi(\mathbf{u})$ is

-and is motivated by the form for a ferromagnetic bilayer from Hejazi \textit{et al.} ~\cite{Hejazi2020}.
-In the coupling function, $\mathbf{b}_a$ are the reciprocal lattice vectors and $\mathbf{u}$ is the displacement field between the two layers.
-This can be calculated easily for both twisted and strained bilayers.
+which is motivated by the form for a ferromagnetic bilayer from Hejazi \textit{et al.} ~\cite{Hejazi2020}.
+In the coupling function, the vectors $\mathbf{b}_1 = \frac{2\pi}{a}\mathbf{x}$ and $\mathbf{b}_2 = \frac{2\pi}{a}\mathbf{y}$ are the lowest reciprocal lattice harmonics, and $\mathbf{u}$ is the displacement field between the two layers, which encodes the local stacking offset between layers.
+Its form depends on the method of deformation, as described below.

 The effect of this coupling function is that the interlayer interaction varies spatially with the periodicity of the moiré superlattice, alternating between ferro- and antiferromagnetic exchange.
-For our system, we take only the lowest harmonics $\mathbf{b}_1 = \frac{2\pi}{a}\mathbf{x}$ and $\mathbf{b}_2 = \frac{2\pi}{a}\mathbf{y}$.
 Higher harmonics are neglected as they do not qualitatively affect the resulting magnetic textures.
 The constant term $\Phi_0$ controls the net ferromagnetic bias between layers, and we treat this constant as a free parameter.
 To model a specific material, $\Phi_0$ would be set using a first-principles calculation.

 The coupling function and moiré pattern cause frustration in the system, with competition between the intralayer and interlayer exchange.
 We can tune which interaction dominates using the control parameters $J'$ and $a/\phi$.
-In Fig.~\ref{fig:moire}, we show a map of the coupling function for a twisted bilayer with two different values of the constant $\Phi_0 = 0, 1/2$. $\Phi_0$ controls the size of the antiferromagnetic regions, but does not otherwise change the moiré length scale.
+In Fig.~\ref{fig:moire}, we show a map of the coupling function for a strained bilayer with two different values of the constant $\Phi_0 = 0, 1/2$ and $a = 24/23$. $\Phi_0$ controls the size of the antiferromagnetic regions but does not otherwise change the moiré length scale.